manmanjun/BSAM_for_Imbalanced_Regression/README.md

 ## Usage
-We provide the code fir [AgeDB-DIR](https://github.com/manmanjun/BSAM_for_Imbalanced_Regression/tree/main/agedb) and [IMDB-WIKI-DIR](https://github.com/manmanjun/BSAM_for_Imbalanced_Regression/tree/main/imdb-wiki) dataset.
+We provide the code for [AgeDB-DIR](https://github.com/manmanjun/BSAM_for_Imbalanced_Regression/tree/main/agedb) and [IMDB-WIKI-DIR](https://github.com/manmanjun/BSAM_for_Imbalanced_Regression/tree/main/imdb-wiki) dataset.
 Please go into the subfolders for more information.

 ## Checkpoints